 To live in a lie is a much bigger pain.
 And one day it will hurt your body so much that you’ll just have no other way but to speak it and face it – no matter the cost, no matter how uncomfortable it is.

 And then there’s another thing.
-Once you step into one truth and make the first decision, then you just can’t go back and will be forced to make a whole bunch of other decisions (just as hard) that would take you on a scary unknown ride – which usually means starting from the bottom.
-Or letting go of yet another identity like a career, job status, marriage, relationship, friends, etcetera.
-There just comes a time when our own body starts rebelling because we just can’t live in lies; listen to your body and understand its language with you.
+Once you step into one truth and make the first decision, then you just can’t go back to the past and you’ll be forced to make a whole bunch of other decisions (just as hard) that would take you on a scary unknown ride – which usually means starting from the bottom – or letting go of yet another identity like a career, job status, marriage, relationship, friends, dreams, etcetera.
+But there just comes a time when our own body starts rebelling because we just can’t live in lies; listen to your body and understand its language with you.

 These are hard decisions.
 The thing about change is – we usually want “the other”, thing or person, to change, not we to change.
 Because this means we have to make a decision, which means personal accountability and responsibility.

 There is uncertainty with admitting our truths.
 In a way, we renounce the security of our known life; of the familiar roles we have built but have now ran their course.
-We are forced to set aside the masks that keep us safe, and see ourselves with clarity; see not the others, but see ourselves.
+We are forced to set aside the masks that keep us safe, and see ourselves with clarity.
 If we are not happy in a situation, why are we staying in it?
 What kind of story are we re-playing?
 Behind what role are we hiding just to feel a false sense of security?

 We always change and that’s okay.
 Our truths are not absolute and concrete neither.
 They’ll change as well.
 We can’t live in self-made confinements and rigidity.
 Masks are there to protect us, yes, but when does protection become separation?